Jennings Randolph: Randolph-Sheppard Act

-Aeronautics Legislation
+Aeronautics legislation

 An aviation enthusiast, he often flew more than once a day to visit constituents in West Virginia and to commute to Washington.
 He was the founder and first president of the Congressional Flying Club.
 He was a strong advocate for programs to advance air travel and airport development.
-In 1938 he sponsored the Civil Aeronautics Act, which transferred the federal civil aviation responsibilities from the Department of Commerce to a new independent agency, the Civil Aeronautics Authority.
+In 1938 he sponsored the Civil Aeronautics Act, which transferred the federal civil aviation responsibilities from the Department of Commerce to a new independent agency, the Civil Aeronautics Authority (CAA).
 The legislation gave the CAA the power to regulate airline fares and to determine the routes that air carriers would serve.
 In subsequent years, Randolph co-authored the Federal Airport Act as well as legislation that created the Civil Air Patrol, the National Air and Space Museum, and National Aviation Day.
 During his tenure in the Senate, he sponsored the Airport-Airways Development Act that created the Airport Trust Fund.
 As a co-author of the Appalachian Regional Development Act, he included provisions for the development of rural airports.

 Synthetic Liquid Fuels Act

-In 1942 he proposed a Synthetic Liquid Fuels Act, which would fund the transformation of coal and its products into other useful forms of energy.
-To promote the viability of synthetic fuels in November 1943, Randolph and a professional pilot flew in an aircraft powered by gasoline derived from coal.
-The small, single-engine airplane flew from Morgantown, West Virginia to National Airport in Washington, DC.
-Aided by Interior Secretary Harold Ickes and Senator Joseph C. O'Mahoney, the Synthetic Liquid Fuels Act was approved on 5 April 1944.
+In 1942 Randolph proposed a Synthetic Liquid Fuels Act, which would fund the transformation of coal and its products into other useful forms of energy.
+To promote the viability of synthetic fuels, in November 1943 Randolph and a professional pilot flew in an aircraft powered by gasoline derived from coal.
+The small, single-engine airplane flew from Morgantown, West Virginia to National Airport in Washington, D.C.
+Aided by Interior Secretary Harold Ickes and Senator Joseph C. O'Mahoney, the Synthetic Liquid Fuels Act was approved on April 5, 1944.
 The Act authorized $30 million for the construction and operation of demonstration plants to produce synthetic liquid fuels.

 Department of Peace

 He introduced legislation to establish a Department of Peace in 1946 with the goal of strengthening America's capacity to resolve and manage international conflicts by both military and nonmilitary means.
-In the 1970s and 1980s he joined Senators Mark Hatfield and Spark Matsunaga and Congressman Dan Glickman in efforts to create a national institution dedicated to peace.
+In the 1970s and 1980s he joined senators Mark Hatfield and Spark Matsunaga and Congressman Dan Glickman in efforts to create a national institution dedicated to peace.
 After he had announced his retirement from Congress in 1984, Randolph played a key role in the passage and enactment of the United States Institute of Peace Act.
 To guarantee its passage and funding, the legislation was attached to the Department of Defense Authorization Act of 1985.
 Approval of the legislation was in part a tribute to Randolph's long career in public service.
 The Jennings Randolph Program, which awards fellowships to enable outstanding scholars, policymakers, journalists, and other professionals from around the world to conduct research at the U.S. Institute of Peace, has been named in his honor.